Santiplayer18/TechnocraftMod/README.md

-# Technoworld Mod
+# TechnoWorld Mod
-Official repository of the Minecraft mod 'Technoworld' by Santiplayer18.
+Official repository of the Minecraft mod 'TechnoWorld' by Santiplayer18.

 This mod adds technological-related stuff to Minecraft, all of them divided into modules already included in it.
 This is, you can't have only some modules installed, you will have all of them.
 This is just for updating and managing reasons.